-TABLE 9.7.C.2. - BUILDING FRONTAGE ZONE AND PUBLIC REALM INTERFACE APPLICATIONS

-Type

-1. Sidewalk Dining Terrace

-Description and Design Standards

-Outdoor dining cafes are permitted as an ancillary activity of any restaurant, pub, or other food and drink establishment.
-The operator of the outdoor dining cafe may be granted permission from the PEDB for cafes in the Building Frontage Zone and from the Board of Selectmen for cafes in the Public Frontage Zone.
-Town for locations on site and on the public sidewalk.

-Storefront Display

-Sidewalks displays on a public sidewalk shall be within 3 feet of the building; are prohibited from interfering with pedestrian travel in the Walkway Zone; and must be removed when the business is not open; and comply with all other Town Bylaws.

-Sandwich Board Sign

-A freestanding portable sign, not secured or attached to the ground or any building or structure, composed of a sign panel and supporting structure or one or more panels which form both the structure and sign face, and which is intended to be placed in a sidewalk or pedestrian way.
-Sidewalks signs displayed on a public sidewalk shall be within 3 feet of the building; are prohibited from interfering with pedestrian travel in the Walkway Zone; must be removed when the business is not open; and comply with all Town Bylaws.

-Projecting Signs and Banner

-A building mounted sign attached to, and extending

-from, a building or support beam in whole or in part which extends beyond said building.
-Projecting signs may encroach into the public right-of-way but shall not be located within 5 feet to the closest curb line.
+TABLE 9.7.C.2 BUILDING FRONTAGE ZONE AND PUBLIC REALM INTERFACE APPLICATIONS Туре Description and Design Standards 1.
+Sidewalk Dining Terrace Outdoor dining cafes are permitted as an ancillary activity of any restaurant, pub, or other food and drink establishment.
+The operator of the outdoor 5 dining cafe may be granted permission special permit from the PEDB for cafes in the Building Frontage Zone.
+Permission is required from the Board of Selectmen for cafes in the Public Frontage Zone.
+Server and the server 2.
+Storefront Display Sidewalks displays on a public sidewalk shall be within 3 feet of the building; are prohibited from interfering with pedestrian travel in the Walkway Zone; and must be removed when the business is not open; and comply with all other Town Bylaws.
+A WAY 2 Searchart Descal Stars A function line mentally sign and second on attached 3.
+Sandwich Board Sign A freestanding portable sign, not secured or attached to the ground or any building or structure, composed of a sign panel and supporting structure or one or more panels which form both the structure and sign face, and which is intended to be placed in a sidewalk Sidewalk or pedestrian way.
+Sidewalks signs displayed on a public cidewalk shall be within 2 feat of the building.
+Sign public sidewalk shall be within 3 feet of the building; are prohibited from interfering with pedestrian travel in the Walkway Zone; must be removed when the business is not open; and comply with all Town Bylaws.
+4. Projecting Signs and Banner A building mounted sign attached to, and extending from, a building or support beam in whole or in part which extends beyond said building.
+Projecting signs BLADE may encroach into the public right-of-way but shall SIGN not be located within 5 feet to the closest curb line.
 Projecting sign shall be mounted a minimum of 6 inches away from the building and 8 feet from the bottom of the sign to the sidewalk grade; and comply with all Town Bylaws.

-An awning projecting over the sidewalk of a public thoroughfare must have 8 feet of clearance in height to the sidewalk grade, 8 feet in clearance from the curbline, and comply with all Town Bylaws.

-A balcony projecting over the sidewalk of a public thoroughfare must have 12 feet of height clearance to the sidewalk grade, 8 feet in clearance from the curbline, and comply with all Town Bylaws.

-7. Bay Window
+5. Awning An awning projecting over the sidewalk of a public thoroughfare must have 8 feet of clearance in height to the sidewalk grade, 8 feet in clearance from the curbline, and comply with all Town Bylaws.
+6. Balcony A balcony projecting over the sidewalk of a public thoroughfare must have 12 feet of height clearance to the sidewalk grade, 8 feet in clearance from the curbline, and comply with all Town Bylaws.
+7. Bay Window Bay windows projecting over the sidewalk of a public thoroughfare must have 12 feet of height clearance, 8 feet in clearance from the curbline, and comply with all Town Bylaws.
+8. Gallery A gallery is an attached cantilevered shed or lightweight colonnade within the Building Frontage Zone or overlapping the public sidewalk and providing shelter for pedestrians.

-REPLACE DIAGRAM

-Bay windows projecting over the sidewalk of a public thoroughfare must have 12 feet of height clearance, 8 feet in clearance from the curbline, and comply with all Town Bylaws.

-A gallery is an attached cantilevered shed or lightweight colonnade within the Building Frontage Zone or overlapping the public sidewalk and providing shelter for pedestrians.
 A gallery projecting over the public sidewalk must have 12 feet of clearance, 8 feet in clearance from the curbline, and comply with all Town Bylaws.